-We know a particular manager who went through the Superhuman onboarding process.
-He was walked through the program, which relies heavily on shortcuts and organizational tactics, based on his workflow.
-Later after spending an hour or so on his own implementing these strategies, he was able to show off his email inbox, which was enviably pristine.
-Even more interesting was the certain gleam of the converted that was in his eye.
+We know a manager who went through the Superhuman onboarding process.
+He walked through the program, which relies heavily on shortcuts and organizational tactics, based on his workflow.
+Later, after spending an hour on his own, implementing these strategies, he was able to show off his email inbox, which was enviably pristine.
+Even more interesting, was the certain gleam of the converted that was in his eye.

 Superhuman had won themselves not just a passive user, but a fan of the product.
-In this case, the tester was a good “use case” for the product: a busy manager that is always in the middle of a flurry of emails; reasonably tech savvy enough to navigate the keyboard shortcuts; and to whom paying 30 dollars extra a month to save valuable time was worth it.
+In this case, the tester was a good use case for the product: a busy manager always in the middle of a flurry of emails, reasonably tech savvy enough to navigate the keyboard shortcuts, and to whom paying 30 dollars extra a month to save valuable time was worth it.

 Such fans tend to tell their friends about their experience and post about it on blogs and social media.
 This kind of publicity is pure gold for a product.

-Vohra’s previous startup, gmail plugin Rapportive, was acquired by Linkedin in 2012, so this time around money wasn’t an issue.
+Vohra’s previous startup, gmail plugin Rapportive, was acquired by Linkedin in 2012, so around this time, money wasn’t an issue.
 However, he was well aware that success doesn’t depend on funding, but on having a product that users genuinely need.

-Most of the ways to determine whether a product has found its appropriate market niche are all after launch, Vohra found, and thus unactionable for those in the pre-launch stage.
-As his team had already invested more than two years in development, he wasn’t interested in tossing a mismatched product into the market and losing all of their hard work.
+Most of the ways to determine whether a product has found its appropriate niche are all after launch, Vohra found, and thus unactionable for those in the pre-launch stage.
+As his team had already invested more than two years in development, he wasn’t interested in tossing a mismatched product into the market, and losing all their hard work.

 Predicting the success of a product launch is nearly impossible.
-In spite of diligent research and testing there’s always the real possibility that customers won’t be willing to pay for even the most genius solution to their problems.
+In spite of diligent research and testing, there’s always the possibility that customers won’t be willing to pay, even for the most genius solution to their problems.
 Whether Superhuman will stick around after launch remains to be seen, but their creative testing tactics can be replicated by many types of startups.
 You may also enjoy our next articles, about the value of a startup idea, and the business journey to create a MVP.